brianjohnson21/CryptoMarket/README.md

 ### 👀 Usage

 This project uses Cocoapods to manage the decencies.
 If you want to run the project, your first need to install the pods by doing pod install.
-An API key is required and you can add your own **newsapi** key by using [cocoapods keys](https://github.com/orta/cocoapods-keys).
+An API key is required and you can add your own [NewsAPI](https://newsapi.org/) key by using [cocoapods keys](https://github.com/orta/cocoapods-keys).
-TMP

 First install it by doing `gem install cocoapods-keys` and then add your keys and like this:

 <pre>$ pod keys set MarketNewsAPIClient YOUR_API_KEY </pre>